dsc-umass/meetsync/README.md

 # MeetSync

 ## Development
-To run the project, you need node.js installed, which you can get [here](https://nodejs.org/en/).
+To run the project, you need node.js and NPM installed, which you can get [here](https://nodejs.org/en/).

 To get started:
 ```